SoftUni-Internal/interactive-content/EN/06-Applications-Routing/02-Navigation-for-SPA.md

 [slide hideTitle]

-# Hash Based Routing
+# Hash-Based Routing

 [video src="https://videos.softuni.org/hls/Javascript/Javascript-Applications/07.JS-Applications-Routing/En/JS-apps-routing-17-Example-,1080p,720p,480p,360p,240p,.mp4/urlset/master.m3u8" poster="" /]

-We use **hash-based** routing to deep link a section of a page.
+We use **hash-based** routing to "deep link" a section of a page.

 This type of navigation simulates the loading of different content.